anderslarssonvbg/StokabWebApi/README.md

 		...
 	],
 	"contractPeriodMonths": 12, /* "1, 3 or 5 years (in months)." */
-	"noOfFibers": 1 // "number of wanted fiber pairs (or single fibers depending on product /* "Allan: input tack." */ }
+	"noOfFibers": 1 // "Number of wanted fiber pairs (or single fibers depending on product /* "Allan: input tack." */ }
 ```